mrbelka12000/audio_parser/README.md

 # 🎙️ Audio Parser — GUI Recorder with Transcript & Analytics

-This is a macOS desktop application for recording system and microphone audio, transcribing it, and analyzing the result using AI.
-Built with Python, Tkinter, SQLite.
+This macOS desktop application enables users to record both system and microphone audio, transcribe the recording, and analyze the content using AI.
+It is built with Python, Tkinter, and SQLite for a lightweight and responsive experience.

+Use Case:
+Before joining a daily meeting, simply launch the app and start recording.
+Once the meeting concludes, stop the recording and allow the application to automatically transcribe and analyze the conversation.
+This provides valuable insights and documentation without manual note-taking.

 ---